jdillonh/Vynth/README.md

 ## What is it?

 With Vynth, users make programs or "patches" out of simple building blocks.
-Those patches compile into GLSL progrmas that run via WebGL.
+Those patches compile into GLSL fragment shaders that run via WebGL.

 Vynth is a modular digital video synthesizer, inspired by analog video synthesizers (sorta like [this](https://www.youtube.com/watch?v=5a7Lw08Ps6U)),